 Debt Settlement companies do that to make money from the Debtor.
 The company will hold the payments and often fail to pay the creditors.
 These debt settlement companies often file bankruptcy themselves as Ameridebt did.
-They often pay themselves from the first payments made and little or nothing is paid to the creditors most time as a business model.
-Over 90 % of the time the client can not finish the plan and the majority or all of the funds paid in go to the debt settlement agency.
-Now the Debtor is in default because the debt was not paid and the debtor is often sued for the entire debt since nothing was paid to the credit card.
-For most of these people Bankruptcy would have offered them the ability to pay a lower percentage and sometimes with less impact on their credit.
+They pay themselves from the first payments made.
+Little or nothing is paid to the creditors as a business model.
+Over 90 % of the time the client can not finish the plan.
+The majority or all of the funds paid in go to the debt settlement agency.
+Now the Debtor is in default because the debt was not paid and the debtor is often sued for the entire debt since nothing was paid.
+For most of these people Bankruptcy would have offered the ability to pay nothing back or at most a lower percentage.
+Sometimes with less impact on their credit.

 Federal Rules for Debt Settlement companies

 Federal rules now make it illegal for debt-relief services to charge upfront fees.
 Debt Settlement companies often misrepresent what they can do and charge up-front fees anyway for a reason.
 Their plan is to fold the company and start back up in a new state when business runs out.
 They are not supposed to get paid until they successfully settle or reduce a customer’s unsecured debt.
 The companies have to make specific disclosures length of the plan, costs and consequences.
 The reasons these companies do so poor a job compared to an attorney is they can’t sue the creditor back.
 At our office we have over 25 years of experience providing debt relief and bankruptcy services since 1988 as a Debt Settlement and Bankruptcy Attorney.

 How a Debt Settlement Attorney can work.